Man fined record S$99,000 for selling e-vaporisers online

 Since 2014, the authority has prosecuted 20 people for selling electronic vaporisers.
 Chong's fine is the largest such penalty since 2014, when an offender was fined S$64,500.

-Anyone convicted of selling, importing or distributing electronic vaporisers can be fined up to S$10,000, jailed for up to six months, or both.
+Anyone convicted of selling, importing or distributing electronic vaporisers can be fined up to S$10,000, jailed for up to six months, or both for each offence.
 The punishment is doubled for second and repeat offenders.

 The use, purchase or possession of electronic vaporisers is also punishable with a fine of up to S$2,000.